How To Grow Truffles

 This is an essential part of site selection and should be carried out early in the process, as part of ‘proving’ eligibility of the site.
 Samples taken are sent to a laboratory for specific testing.
 An agronomist specialising in truffle culture, provides soil adjustment recommendations.

 There are specific parameters for the ideal climate range.
 In general, warm summers and cold winters with preferably, some incidence of frost is preferable.
 Natural rainfall should be in the range of 700mm/28 inches plus annually.
 Rainfall distribution should be reasonably even throughout the year, avoiding very wet winter environments.

-Detailed farm design includes:
+Detailed farm design considerations include:

 A good water supply is essential for irrigations during warmer months.
 Water must be good quality with relatively low salinity readings.
 Storage may be a dam or large tanks.
 Supply may be water harvested from infrastructure roofing, a bore or licensed access to a creek or river.